pazvega/Tech-Test-Full-Stack/README.md

 ***

-### How to complete this challenge
-* Fork this repo on GitHub
-* Complete the design and code as defined to the best of your abilities
-* Complete your work in your own github repo and send the results to us at hello@aitaca.io

 ### What are we looking for?
 What does this prove?
 * Assumptions you make given limited requirements
 * Technology and design choices